FFTAI/Wiki-GRx-Deploy/README.md

 ## Calibration

-The first step to run the demo code, is to make sure the `sensor_offset.txt` is with your machine encoder value, instead of the value in this repository.
+The first step to run the demo code, is to make sure the `sensor_offset.json` is filled with your machine absolute encoder value, instead of the value in this repository.

 Every machine has its own home position encoder value,